-

 News

-This short article is designed to help you understand more about air source heat pumps (ASHPs) and give you good sources of information about how they work, are installed, and costs associated.
+This short article is designed to help you understand more about air source heat pumps (ASHPs) and give you good sources of information about how they work, the installation process, and costs associated.

 An air source heat pump (ASHP) is a device that extracts heat from the outside air and uses it to heat a building or provide hot water.
-It works like a reverse air conditioner, drawing heat from the air outside, even in the cold weather, and transferring it inside to warm up the building or water.
-ASHPs are a popular choice for sustainable heating systems because they are energy-efficient and can be used in a variety of climates.1 3
+It works like a reverse air conditioner, drawing heat from the air, even in the cold weather, and compressing it to create a higher temperature that can be used to provide a building’s heating or hot water.
+ASHPs are a popular choice for sustainable heating systems because they are energy-efficient and can be used in a variety of climates and for a wide range of applications.1 3

 An air source heat pump operates using a refrigeration cycle, like that of an air conditioner or like your fridge.

 It has four stages of cycle – evaporation, compression, heat transfer and expansion.
-Then is repeats.2
+2

 Even when it's cold outside, an ASHP can extract heat from the air because the system is designed to capture low levels of heat.2